elucherini/t-recs/docs/index.rst

 ..
-Algo-segregation documentation master file, created by sphinx-quickstart on Mon Feb  3 10:02:24 2020.
+T-RECS documentation master file, created by sphinx-quickstart on Mon Feb  3 10:02:24 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.